College football: American college football

 Early games appear to have had much in common with the traditional "mob football" played in Great Britain.
 The games remained largely unorganized until the 19th century, when intramural games of football began to be played on college campuses.
 Each school played its own variety of football.
 Princeton University students played a game called "ballown" as early as 1820.

-A Harvard tradition known as "Bloody Monday" began in 1827, which consisted of a mass ballgame between the freshman and sophomore classes.
+In 1827, a Harvard tradition known as "Bloody Monday" began, which consisted of a mass ballgame between the freshman and sophomore classes.
 In 1860, both the town police and the college authorities agreed the Bloody Monday had to go.
-The Harvard students responded by going into mourning for a mock figure called "Football Fightum", for whom they conducted funeral rites.
-The authorities held firm and it was a dozen years before football was once again played at Harvard.
+Harvard students responded by going into mourning for a mock figure called "Football Fightum", for whom they conducted funeral rites.
+The authorities held firm, and it was another dozen years before football was once again played at Harvard.
 Dartmouth played its own version called "Old division football", the rules of which were first published in 1871, though the game dates to at least the 1830s.
 All of these games, and others, shared certain commonalities.
 They remained largely "mob" style games, with huge numbers of players attempting to advance the ball into a goal area, often by any means necessary.
 Rules were simple, and violence and injury were common.
 The violence of these mob-style games led to widespread protests and a decision to abandon them.
 Yale, under pressure from the city of New Haven, banned the play of all forms of football in 1860.

 American football historian Parke H. Davis described the period between 1869 and 1875 as the 'Pioneer Period'; the years 1876–93 he called the 'Period of the American Intercollegiate Football Association'; and the years 1894–1933 he dubbed the "Period of Rules Committees and Conferences".